SQream/sqream_docs/operational_guides/creating_or_cloning_a_storage_cluster.rst

 Now, the cluster should be restarted for the changes to take effect.

-Start a temporary SQream DB worker with a storage cluster
+Starting a Temporary SQream DB worker with a Storage Cluster
 -------------------------------------------------------------

 Starting a SQream DB worker with a custom cluster path can be done in two ways:

-Using a configuration file (recommended)
+Using a Configuration File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Similar to the technique above, create a configuration file with the correct cluster path.
 Then, start ``sqreamd`` using the ``-config`` flag: